mitchpaulus/dotfiles/notes/EPW weather files.md

 - 11: Extraterrestrial Direct Normal Radiation (Wh/m2, Not currently used, 9999 missing)
 - 12: Horizontal Infrared Radiation Intensity (Wh/m2, 9999 missing.
 If missing calculated from Opaque Sky Cover field)
 - 13: Global Horizontal Radiation (Wh/m2, not currently used, 9999 missing)
 - 14: Direct Normal Radiation (Wh/m2,  >=9999 missing) (Amount of solar radiation in Wh/m2 received directly from the solar disk on a surface perpendicular to the sun’s rays, during the number of minutes preceding the time indicated.)
 If the field is missing (≥ 9999 ) or invalid (< 0 ), it is set to 0.
-Counts of such missing values are totaled and presented at the end of the runperiod.
+Counts of such missing values are totaled and presented at the end of the run period.
 - 15: Diffuse Horizontal Radiation (Wh/m2, >=9999 missing) (Amount of solar radiation in Wh/m2 received from the sky (excluding the solar disk) on a horizontal surface during the number of minutes preceding the time indicated.)
 If the field is missing (≥ 9999 ) or invalid (< 0 ), it is set to 0.
 - 16: Global Horizontal Illuminance (lux, not currently used, 999999 missing)
 - 17: Direct Normal Illuminance (lux, not currently used, 999999 missing)